John Reith, 1st Baron Reith: Early life

-Born at Stonehaven, Kincardineshire, Reith was the fifth son and the youngest, by ten years, of the seven children of the Rev. George Reith, a Scottish Presbyterian minister of the College Church at Glasgow and later Moderator of the United Free Church of Scotland.
+Born at Stonehaven, Kincardineshire, Reith was the fifth son and the youngest, by ten years, of the seven children of the Rev. George Reith, a Scottish Presbyterian minister of Blackfriars Parish Church, High Street, Glasgow (also known as the Old College Church), and later Moderator of the United Free Church of Scotland.
 He was to carry strict Presbyterian religious convictions forward into his adult life.
 Reith was educated at the Glasgow Academy then at Gresham's School, Holt, Norfolk.
 He spent two years at the Royal Technical College at Glasgow (later the University of Strathclyde) followed by an apprenticeship as an engineer at the North British Locomotive Company.
 During this time, he joined the Territorials and in February 1911 was commissioned as an officer in the Scottish Rifles’ 5th Territorial Battalion.
 In 1913, he moved to London after obtaining a post at S. Pearson and Son through Ernest William Moir, and worked on their construction of the Royal Albert Dock.